kubernetes-retired/multi-tenancy/incubator/virtualcluster/README.md

 ### Q: What is the difference between VirtualCluster and multi-cluster solution?

-One of the primary design goals of VirtualCluster is to improve the overall resource utilization of a super cluster by allowing multiple tenants to share the node resources in an control plane isolated manner.
+One of the primary design goals of VirtualCluster is to improve the overall resource utilization of a super cluster by allowing multiple tenants to share the node resources in a control plane isolated manner.
 A multi-cluster solution can achieve the same isolation goal but resources won't be shared causing nodes to have lower utilization.